|Nutrition Facts (per serving)|

 2 1/2 cups finely diced green tomatoes

-- 1/2 cup or more of flaked coconut, optional
+1/2 cup flaked coconut, or to taste, optional

 Preheat oven to 350 F. Grease and flour a 9 x 13 x 2-inch baking pan.

-In a large mixing bowl, combine the sugar, vegetable oil or shortening, eggs, and vanilla; beat until smooth and creamy.
+In a large mixing bowl, combine sugar, vegetable oil or shortening, eggs, and vanilla extract; beat until smooth and creamy.

-Sift together the flour, salt, baking powder, cinnamon, and nutmeg; slowly beat into egg mixture.
+Sift together flour, salt, baking powder, cinnamon, and nutmeg; slowly beat into egg mixture.
 Blend well.

 Stir in pecans, raisins, and tomatoes.

-Pour into the prepared baking pan.
-Top with coconut if desired.
+Pour into prepared baking pan.
+Top with coconut, if desired.

 Bake for 55 to 65 minutes, or until a wooden pick or cake tester inserted in center comes out clean.

 - Instead of raisins, try brickle bits, chocolate chips, dried cranberries or blueberries, chopped dried apricots, or golden raisins.

 - Frost the cake with a cream cheese frosting or a simple sprinkling of powdered sugar.